cogcommscience-lab/bad_news_bias/headline_scoring/README.md

 	- From output, select headlines for each cell based on score, and face validity.
 Lightly edit for clarity.
 	- See `headlines.csv`

 *NB: Filtering thresholds are somewhat arbitrary, with the main goal of creating suitably long lists.
 Applying a similar thresholding logic resulted in lists of vastly different lengths.
-The main goal is to create a lists of words for headline generation, and then score those headlines using automated and human self-report approaches (which will give us some insight into the validity of the headline manipulations.
+The main goal is to create a lists of words for headline generation, and then score those headlines using automated and human self-report approaches (which will give us some insight into the validity of the headline manipulations).

 # How to Score Headlines